Divorce is what a couple does to each other, but it happens to the children.

 The worst age for divorce for children to me is 6 to 12.
 Children are more aware of their bond with their parents.
 They have had good times with their parents.
 Now that their parents are separating, they will keep comparing the good times with the present.

 They can foresee a fight, and they can presume what will become of them once the parents are separated.
-Also, are so concerned about the parents being together that they start blaming themselves.
+Also, they are so concerned about the parents being together that they start blaming themselves.

 They become desperate and start saying things like, “I will be a good boy mom, please don’t leave dad,” and “what did I do ?”.
 Also, they are concerned about their place in the divorce.
-They are wondering where this divorce will leave them.
-They become uncommunicative, anxious, or withdrawn from their surrounding, given the negative effects of divorce.
-Sometimes such events lead kids to depression and, in worst cases, self-harm.

 Teenage Years

 The teenage years can be both easy and tough at the same time.
 Teenagers are more understanding about their parents divorcing each other.
-They are more composed about their emotions when dealing with divorce.
-Sometimes they also might feel relieved once the divorce is done.

-But, they are still immature and may act impulsive following the divorce of their parents.
+However, they are still immature and may act impulsively following the divorce of their parents.
 They also might feel that they are to blame for the separation.
-Since teenagers are more self-conscious and are connected to the world outside, they can balance the sudden loss of a whole family.
-But they are also concerned about their social standing after the divorce.
-Sometimes they act rebelliously revolt against their parents’ divorce.
+Since teenagers are self-conscious and globally connected, they can balance the sudden loss of a whole family.

 Think From All Ends

 If nothing good comes out of a marriage, then divorce becomes a feasible option– one that ends in tears but also drains the bad blood out of your married life.
 It also does damage to your children’s lives equally.
-Sometimes the effects of the divorce might last forever.
-You should think it out before you finally sign the divorce papers because it also concerns the lives of your children.

 You can start by figuring out if it is healthy for you, your partner, and your children.
 Can you reconcile the situation?
 But, if you see no way back, you can take the hard road.
-As a caring parent, though, you should always consider how it affects your children.
-You can try to make the transition emotionally, socially, and psychologically easier for them.

 Kids are bound to feel like they are being abandoned, and as parents, your duty would be to prevent that from happening.
-Creating opportunities to spend quality time together, no matter the circumstances is a must.
+Creating opportunities to spend quality time together, no matter the circumstances, is a must.

 If you are deciding to separate at no fault of the child, you must make sure they are not affected by your decision in any way when you file for the divorce as well as after the divorce.
-The transition for your kids must be as swift and as easy as you can possibly make it.
-Your kids are not responsible for your emotions and sentiments while you are involved in a divorce.

 Read Also: